 Mold and bacteria aren’t the only problems that come with a slow response to flooding.
 Often they bring odor with them.
-The smell from flooded clothing, furniture and carpet are like the smell you get from leaving your clothes in the washing machine overnight, but worse, and harder to remove.
-Once it has developed, you’ll need to use odor absorbing products to reduce it and cleaning agents to target the bacteria that creates the smell.
+The smell from flooded clothing, furniture, and carpets are like the smell you get from leaving your clothes in the washing machine overnight, but worse, and harder to remove.
+Once it has developed, you’ll need to use odor-absorbing products to reduce it and cleaning agents to target the bacteria that creates the smell.

 Of course, if you’ve flooded from a sewer line break, or if your whole area has flooded, there will likely be sewer material absorbed into your possessions.
 That will bring along its own smells and make pathogen growth even more likely.

 The less time the water has to penetrate deeply into materials, the less damage it will cause and the more effective the cleaning process will be.
 Not only does this mean that we may be able to salvage more of your possessions that you’ll find hard to replace, it means you’ll have reduced replacement costs.